ddiwu/CAM/README.md

 ```

 ### Step 2: Compilation
 Compile the project for the target platform (e.g., software emulation, hardware emulation, or hardware).
 Replace TARGET with the desired target and specify your platform.
-We strongly recommend using the Vitis tool (2021.2 or later) to run the application.
+We strongly recommend using the Vitis tool (2021.2 or later) to run the application on AMD U280 platform.
 ```bash
 make TARGET=<sw_emu/hw_emu/hw> PLATFORM=<FPGA platform>
 ```